shumroze/Flagopedia-Legal/PRIVACY_POLICY.md

 ### Information Collected by Third Parties

 #### Google AdMob
-Our App uses Google AdMob to display advertisements.
+Our App uses Google AdMob to display advertisements to non-subscribers.
 AdMob may collect:
 - IP address
 - Device advertising ID (if tracking is authorized)
 - Interaction data with advertisements